mchowning/servant-back-end/README.md

 # servant-back-end
-A simple RESTful back end using Servant.
+Demo of an automotive back end using servant.